NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Empty module

-The simplest module is just a function that takes any attributes and returns empty attribute set.
+The simplest module is just a function that takes any attributes and returns an empty attribute set.

 Write the following into a file called `default.nix`: